Meissen

-Meissen (Meißen /de/) is a town of approximately 30,000 about 25 km northwest of Dresden and 75 km (46 mi) west of Bautzen on both banks of the Elbe river in the Free State of Saxony, in eastern Germany.
-Meissen is the home of Meissen porcelain, the Albrechtsburg castle, the Gothic Meissen Cathedral and the Meissen Frauenkirche.
-The Große Kreisstadt is the capital of the Meissen district.
+Meissen (Meißen /de/; Mišno; Misnia, Misena) is a town of approximately 30,000 inhabitants, situated about 25 km north‑west of Dresden and 75 km west of Bautzen, on both banks of the River Elbe in the Free State of Saxony, in eastern Germany.
+Meissen is renowned as the home of Meissen porcelain, the Albrechtsburg castle, the Gothic Meissen Cathedral, and the Meissen Church of Our Lady.
+The town of Meissen, designated as a Große Kreisstadt, serves as the administrative seat of the Meissen district.

-In Germany, the name Meissen is the legally registrated trade name of the factory, that produces the Meissen porcelain.
-The name Meißen refers to the city and municipality.
+In Germany, the name Meissen is the legally registered trademark of the State Porcelain Manufactory (Staatliche Porzellan-Manufaktur Meissen GmbH), while Meißen refers specifically to the city and municipality.